JaydenMajor/Pages-In-Widgets/pagesinwidgets/readme.txt

 === Pages In Widgets ===
 Contributors: jayden-major, ramiy, ethanpil
 Donate link: https://jaydenmajor.com/donate
-Tags: Jayden major, widgets, custom home page, pages on widgets, page, page editor, one page section, page in widget section Requires at least: 3.0
+Tags: Jayden major, widgets, custom home page, pages on widgets, page, page editor, one page section, page in widget section, post in widget, posts on widgets, website sections, post, post editor, post in widget section
+Requires at least: 3.0
 Tested up to: 4.4.2
 Stable tag: 1.7
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Pages In Widgets is a simple plugin that allows you to insert a the content of a page created in the normal WordPress pages interface into a widget.
+Pages In Widgets is a simple plugin that allows you to insert a the content of a page/post created in the normal WordPress pages interface into a widget.
+Allowing for a faster and easier websit for both the devloper and the other publishers.

 == Description ==
 Pages In Widgets is a plugin that allows you to insert a the content of a page created in the normal WordPress pages interface into a widget.

 This most helpful on theme where the from page is a serious of widget areas.
 By using this widget it allows you to edit widgets areas using the visual editor build into WordPress.

+The most common use for this plugin is to section on a site usually a one-pager site of some similar design, this plugin allow website devlopor to easily allow other not so techional users to update and edit parts of the website.

+One of the other uses for this plugin is to allow non techional user to update parts of their site that do not have a general customizable section e.g. Footor copyright or banner text.

 == Installation ==
 = Install From WordPress Repository =